Odd &

 2 drops oil of cloves

-1/2 cup liquid starch
+approximately 1/2 cup liquid starch

 Soap Crayons